lowRISC/opentitan/hw/top_earlgrey/doc/design/index.md

 Since by definition these details can't be finalized until a silicon technology node is chosen, these can only be emulated in the FPGA environment.
 We will choose parameters that are considered roughly equivalent of the state of the art embedded-flash macros on the market today.

-Details on how e-flash memory is used by software will be detailed in future Secure Boot Process and Software sections over time.
+Details on how e-flash memory is used by software will be included in future Secure Boot Process and Software sections over time.

 The intent is for the contents of the embedded flash code to survive FPGA reset as it would as a NVM in silicon.
 Loading of the FPGA with initial content, or updating with new content, is described in other software specifications.